 What, or Who, is NWReptiles.com?
 (Northwest Reptiles)

 My name is Tom (or sometimes Thomas,) and I am a ball python breeder in Vancouver Washington, just north of Portland Oregon.
-I must say I am not any sort of pioneer to this field/hobby, nor have I been breeding for a long time.
+I must say I am not any sort of pioneer to this field/hobby.
+I have been breeding since 2008.
 I can also tell you in the short time I have been raising and breeding ball pythons I have learned a LOT of information, which I hope to share via this blog site.

-As of this update, I’m in the middle of my fifth hatching season, Spring of 2014.
-In five years I’ve had several clutches, and currently the incubator, and hatchling racks are currently filling up again.
+As of this update, I’m in the middle of my sixth hatching season, Spring of 2015.
+In six years I’ve had several clutches, and currently the incubator, and hatchling racks are filling up again.
 We also hope to have many years ahead of us.

 There is still much more to learn, and we hope to share what we continue to learn, with you as we go.

 I have always loved animals, and have taught the same love and respect for animals to my children, and am now doing so with my granddaughter as well.
-I’ve had many animals through my life, including dogs, cats, hamsters, gerbils, rats, mice, a turtle, lots of fish, and now snakes.
+I’ve had many animals through my life, including dogs, cats, hamsters, gerbils, rats, mice, turtles, lots of fish, and now snakes.

 I seem to have fewer house guests (especially family,) than I did before my first snake….
 But at the same time couple of my own kids, who are grown, have snakes now too.

-Snakes and rodent habitats are cleaned and disinfected a minimum of twice a week.
+Snakes habitats are cleaned and disinfected a minimum of once a week, and more if needed.
 This helps with the smell, and makes for healthier, happier, animals.

-Ball pythons are a gentile animal, that is very timid.
+Ball pythons are a gentile animal, that are very timid.
 They will never strike in anger, and are very non-confrontational (like me.)
 They are also non-venomous.

 I’ve been bit a few times but it was always either a very young snake, a feeding mistake (I was mistaken for a rat,) or I moved too quickly and startled the snake.
 If I had this many dogs, I would get bit sometimes too.